 |3 servings unprocessed meat a week||2 servings unprocessed meat a day|

 Unfortunately, the Health Blog doesn’t actually calculate the absolute risk for you.
 You would think that they would want to make up for Dr. Pan scaring you.
 Let’s calculate the absolute risk.
 It’s not hard.Risk is usually taken as probability, that is, number cases divided by total number of participants.
 Looking at the men, the risk of death with 3 servings per week is equal to the 12.3 cases per 1000 people = 12.3/1000 = 0.1.23 = 1.23 %.
-Now going to 14 servings a week (the units in the two columns of the table are different, presumably, in order to maintain the deception coefficient) is 13/1000 = 1.3 % so, for men, the absolute difference in risk is 1.3-1.23 = 0.07, less than 0.1 %.
+Now going to 14 servings a week (the units in the two columns of the table are different) is 13/1000 = 1.3 % so, for men, the absolute difference in risk is 1.3-1.23 = 0.07, less than 0.1 %.
 Definitely less scary.
 In fact, not scary at all.
 Put another way, you would have to drastically change the eating habits (from 14 to 3 servings) of 1, 429 men to save one life.
 Well, it’s something.
+Right?
 After all for millions of people, it could add up.
-Or would it?
+Or could it?
 We have to step back and ask what is predictable about 1 % risk.
 Doesn’t it mean that if a couple of guys got hit by cars in one or another of the groups whether that might not throw the whole thing off? in other words, it means nothing.

 Observational Studies Test Hypotheses but the Hypotheses Must be Testable.